tATuM749/Fx6OI7Y/AAJUe/Fji/YI9/google-cloud-video-intelligence_JxFUEx_1747845166.txt.md

 are uncomfortable reaching out to the Project Steward, please email opensource@google.com.

-We will investigate every complaint, but you may not receive a direct response.
 We will use our discretion in determining when and how to follow up on reported incidents, which may range from not taking action to permanent expulsion from the project and project-sponsored spaces.
 We will notify the accused of the